 Do I need to audition for the ensembles?

-The Orchestra, Choir and Glee Club, and Jazz Ensemble have auditions at the beginning of the semester.
+The Orchestra, Choir and Glee Club, and Jazz Ensemble have auditions at the beginning of each semester.
 The other ensembles do not have auditions.
 Visit our Music Courses page to find more information on ensembles and auditions.

 Can I take lessons on two different instruments?